mtsmn/IoT/reference/billing.md

 # Billing

-Paid {{site.data.keyword.iot_full}} service plans (plans other than 'Lite'), are based on the concept of megabytes exchanged and analyzed over the period of a month.
+Paid {{site.data.keyword.iot_full}} service plans (plans other than 'Lite'), are based on the concept of megabytes exchanged over the period of a month.
 This document details how {{site.data.keyword.iot_short_notm}} meters the data to create usage information that determines the cost of using the service.
 Usage information can be used to approximate the cost of using {{site.data.keyword.iot_short_notm}} based on the design and number of devices, applications and gateways.

 For information about the cost of each megabyte of data exchanged, see the {{site.data.keyword.iot_short_notm}} service in the {{site.data.keyword.Bluemix_notm}} catalog for the region required.